giorgiosironi/phpunit-selenium/README.md

 Requirements
 ---

-- PHPUnit 5.x
+- PHPUnit 4.8, 5.x
-- PHP 5.6 or higher (required by PHPUnit 5.x)

 The current mainline of this package is 2.x.
-The old line 1.x is not maintained anymore, but will continue to be available for usage with PHP < 5.6 and PHPUnit < 5.x.
+The old line 1.x is not maintained anymore, but will continue to be available for usage of `SeleniumTestCase`.

 Please direct pull requests to [giorgiosironi/phpunit-selenium](https://github.com/giorgiosironi/phpunit-selenium) for automated testing upon merging.
 Pull requests should be feature branches containing all the commits you want to propose.